-A. The City needs to coordinate and review the JPA/ILSBA Joint Planning Aareas with Sarasota County to adjust the development potential for this area to coincide with the Laurel Road Neighborhood serving as a major non-residential development area. confirm or assess the need for revisions to potential annexation and coordination areas, which might include expansion of may consider discussing possible limited expansion of the potential annexation areas as provided by the JPA/ILSBA.
+A. The City needs to coordinate and review the JPA/ILSBA Joint Planning Aareas with Sarasota County to adjust the development potential for this area to coincide with the Laurel Road Neighborhood serving as a major non-residential development area. confirm or assess the need for revisions to potential annexation and coordination areas, which might include expansion of the JPA/ILSBA.